maulananais/ULSPEED/README.md

 ## Contributing 👥

 Contributions are welcome!
 Feel free to fork this repository, open an issue, or submit a pull request.

----

-**ULSPEED** is designed with simplicity and style in mind.
-Whether you're just curious about your internet speed or need to troubleshoot a connection, ULSPEED gives you the information you need with a touch of flair.